edseldim/git_notes/platzi_git_course.md

 ## Remote repositories

 To set a remote repo, one has to tell git where the repo is located, and that's done with ``git remote add origin <github_link>``.
-Then, our current local branch has no remote tracking branch (which is just fancy argo for the remote branch our local branch is liked to), to set it, do ``git remote add origin git@github.com:edseldim/git_notes.git`` and ``git push --set-upstream origin <branch_name>``
+Then, our current local branch has no remote tracking branch (which is just fancy argo for the remote branch our local branch is liked to), to set it, do ``git remote add origin git@github.com:edseldim/git_notes.git`` and ``git push origin HEAD:<branch_name>``

 Now, all the changes can be sent to the external repo using ``git push origin``.